What are Service Accounts?

 - Domain user account

-The Password Challenge: The consequence of the service account structure means that any password change of a superuser credential must not only be performed in the authentication system (i.e. Active Directory), but also in every service/application that stores the password for that same credential.
+The consequence of the service account structure means any password change of a superuser credential must not only be performed in the authentication system (i.e. Active Directory), but also in every service/application that stores the password for that same credential.
 So, not only must you update the authenticator, but also all references.
 Updating all the places where a service account is stored is known as propagation.

 If you miss any of the places that have a stored password, the wrong password will be used and that could spur cascading system failures.
 The use of an incorrect password by a service could even cause the operating system to think that the account is under attack and, consequently, lock out the account.
 This means that every service that uses that locked out account will now fail too.